oddbird/css-sandbox/src/toggles/explainer.md

 are broader application states that may only be 'reflected' in the presentation.

+The boundaries are complicated, since it may be useful for eg:

+- Activating a `save` button changes a toggle state to `saving`
+- The styles are able to reflect that state change immediately
+- JS can listen for either the button activation, or the state change, in order to trigger a network request and/or change app state internally
+- JS can then trigger a change in the CSS toggle state when the internal app data updates are complete

 That means we need both:

-- a CSS syntax that allows for handling presentational needs
+- a CSS syntax that allows for handling the presentational needs
 - an API allowing other web languages to read & set CSS states when necessary

 ### Potential name confusion